tzickel/chunkedbuffer/README.md

 Please note that this project is currently alpha quality and the API is not finalized.
 Please provide feedback if you think the API is convenient enough or not.
 A permissive license will be chosen once the API will be more mature for wide spread consumption.

 ## How ?
-The Pipe class defines write API for providing buffers to be written to with data from a stream.
+The Buffer class defines write API for providing buffers to be written to with data from a stream.

-The Pipe class provides read API which allows for reading, reading until seperator, skiping, peeking and finding.
+The Buffer class provides read API which allows for reading, reading until seperator, skiping, peeking and finding.

-The read API has both one copy (convert to bytes) or zero copy (return the original buffer data via a memoryview with _zerocopy commands).
+The read API has both zero copy and one copy (convert to bytes) commands.

-The data is held inside the Pipe by a series of non contiguous list of buffers which are called Chunks.
+The data is held inside the Buffer by a series of non contiguous list of buffers which are called Chunks.

 The Chunks are re-used by a pool to minimize allocation and improve performance especially in concurrent scenarios.